teslatickles/DevEdification/README.md

 Test-Driven-Developed RESTful API written solely in Go (Gorm, Gin, Go)

 Golang rest api developed using TDD.
-Databases are hosted in Google Cloud Platform (SQL server - MySql)
+Databases are hosted on Google Cloud Platform (SQL server - MySql)

 This readme will be updated soon